Let’s Ferment Brown Rice! A Step-by-Step Guide to Removing Antinutrients

 - You should see bubbles on the surface of the water, and the rice should take on a cheesy and perhaps slightly sour aroma.

 - Remember to save some of the water to reuse!

 Also why not visit us on social media and become part of the Healthy Ronin community?
 I’ll be sure to respond and would love to hear if you like this recipe.

-This is one of my favourite meal prep recipes, and is extremely versatile!
+This is one of my favourite meal prep recipes, and it’s extremely versatile!

 That’s it for this post, I hope you’ve learnt a lot today! 🙂 If you enjoyed this, you might enjoy my other posts, so feel free to have a browse!